amunters/bitx40-raduino-v2/README.md

 - It is now possible to set the VFO to the high side of the IF in each mode => no images from 41m broadcast stations, less birdies
 - Possibility to add a 'clarifier' pot to the front panel.
 The behaviour is somewhat similar to 'IF shift' as found on many commercial radios.

+First time builders: It is recommmended to first install the [raduino v1](https://github.com/amunters/bitx40) sketch and make sure that everything including the related mods work properly, before proceding with this v2 sketch.

-**Note 1:** Unlike [raduino v1](https://github.com/amunters/bitx40/blob/master/README.md), this sketch will not work on a unmodified out-of-the-box BITX40 + raduino board.
+**Note 1:** Unlike [raduino v1](https://github.com/amunters/bitx40), this sketch will not work on a unmodified out-of-the-box BITX40 + raduino board.
 Some additional minimal hardware modifications as outlined [below](operating-instructions.md) are required (v2 is not downward compatible with v1).

-**Note 2:** Upgrading from raduino_v1 to v2: Existing hardware modifications as used in [raduino v1](https://github.com/amunters/bitx40/blob/master/README.md) still work under v2.
+**Note 2:** Upgrading from raduino_v1 to v2: Existing hardware modifications as used in [raduino v1](https://github.com/amunters/bitx40) still work under v2.
 The wiring and pin connections are still the same, except the CAL wire (pin A2) is no longer used (v1 is upward compatible with v2).

 **Note 3:** The library [PinChangeInterrupt](https://playground.arduino.cc/Main/PinChangeInterrupt) is required for interrupt handling.
 Use your IDE to install it before compiling this sketch!